Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 3.0

-Memory Bandwidth: Memory bandwidth is the largest amount of information (counted in MB per second) that can be moved past the external memory interface in one second.
+Memory Bandwidth: Bandwidth is the maximum amount of data (counted in MB per second) that can be moved past the external memory interface in one second.
 It is worked out by multiplying the card's bus width by its memory speed.
-If it uses DDR type memory, it should be multiplied by 2 again.
-If it uses DDR5, multiply by 4 instead.
-The better the card's memory bandwidth, the faster the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.
+If it uses DDR RAM, it must be multiplied by 2 again.
+If DDR5, multiply by ANOTHER 2x.
+The better the memory bandwidth, the faster the card will be in general.
+It especially helps with AA, HDR and higher screen resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are processed in one second.
-This figure is calculated by multiplying the total texture units of the card by the core speed of the chip.
-The higher the texel rate, the better the video card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied in a second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied in one second.
+This number is worked out by multiplying the total texture units of the card by the core speed of the chip.
+The higher the texel rate, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels in a second.

 Display Prices